 Surrealists put disparate objects together.
-They help us to see objects we usually take for granted in a new way.
+In doing so, they help their audience to see objects we usually take for granted in a new way.
 The word for this is ‘defamiliarisation‘.

 (There are a couple of characters but at first we see them from behind.)

-We have the children’s friendship blooming, but obviously highlighted is the difference in class between the two families.
-There’s the very working class Mr Smith (clothing, speech, home), similarly with Mrs Smith.
+The friendship between the children is blooming, but Browne highlights the difference in class between the two families.
+There’s the very working class Mr Smith (indicated by clothing, speech, home), and the wealthy status of Mrs Smith.

 The animals still have an animalness about them even though they’re obviously meant to be humans.
 We associate gorillas with ‘big, tough, strong’, therefore ‘big, tough, strong’ nature of humans which then stand for teachers, adults, big people, bullies.

 Anthony Browne isn’t the first artist to draw simian characters which stand in for homo sapiens sapiens.
 The image below is from a 1904 magazine.
 I feel the humans have a monkey look about them.